Xu Beihong: Biography

 Xu was born on 19 July 1895 in Yixing, Jiangsu, during the late Qing dynasty.
-He began studying classic Chinese works and calligraphy with his father Xu Dazhang who was a private school teacher at the age of six, and Chinese painting at the age of nine.
-Beihong came from rural Yixing, Jiangsu province.
+He began studying classic Chinese works, beginning with calligraphy at the age of six, and Chinese painting at the age of nine.
+He was taught by his father Xu Dazhang, who was a private school teacher.
+Xu came from rural Yixing, Jiangsu province.
 He started from the scratch and in the end became a well-known figure in the world due to his contributions in the art industry.

 In 1915, he moved to Shanghai, where he made a living off commercial and private work.
-In 1916, Xu got in Fudan University to learn French.
-He then travelled to Tokyo in 1917 to study arts.
+In 1916, Xu was admitted into Fudan University to learn French.
+He then traveled to Tokyo in 1917 to study arts.
 When he returned to China, he began to teach at Peking University's Arts school at the invitation of Cai Yuanpei.
 Xu won a scholarship at the prestigious National High School of Art in Paris in the year 1919.
 He studied and travelled in Europe in more than a decade and was mainly inspired by Classic traditions of European art and culture, which helped him in incorporating improved creativity and innovation elements in his artwork.

 Beginning in 1919, Xu studied overseas in Paris at the École Nationale Supérieure des Beaux-Arts, where he studied oil painting and drawing.
 He was known as Ju Peon while studying in Paris.
 His painting has been showcased in various platforms and used by learner in understanding what transpired during the early period in relation to Chinese art industry.